© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 It is very unhealthy for a woman to be exposed to synthetic hormones.
 In fact, long-term use of this drug can cause women to develop serious chronic illness.
 The birth control pill depletes a woman’s body of important nutrients, can cause the thinning of your bones, increases your risk of developing breast cancer (any type of cancer really) and blood clots.

-Aside from these side effects, the birth control pill can also cause these side effects:
+Aside from these, the birth control pill can also cause these side effects:

 - Increased risk of breast and cervical cancers